mdxtoc/qtpi/docs/qtpi_description.md

 		                    where f = g k
 		  where key = ...

--- the first and fourth `where`s attach to hwc key message; the second and third attach to packets [] bits.
+-- the first and fourth `where`s attach to `hwc key message`; the second and third attach to `packets [] bits`.

 So far the offside parser applies to function definitions (expression to the right of '='), to `where` clauses, to `match`es in processes and expressions, to guarded sums, and to parallel process compositions.
+There still is `fi`.

 ## Grammar